Illustration of a man playing cards with the devil — visual representation of temptation and wit in Poker with the Devil by David Ritter.

 When he looked hard at his cards,

-With no way to lose, Joe sipped some booze,
+With no way to lose, Joe sipped his booze

 and pondered the winning pot.